Start today for FREE.

 Step 1: Provide Written Notice

 Landlords must first provide written notice to the tenant, stating the reason for eviction.
-If the tenant poses a threat, no prior notice is required.
+However, if the tenant poses a threat, no prior notice requirement exists.
+Additionally, this initial step establishes the legal foundation for potential court proceedings.

 Step 2: File for Eviction